 Dust Off Lights

 Lights and fixtures in your bathroom can also get fairly dusty throughout the year.
 If you’re able to remove any light shades or coverings, take them off and soak them in the sink with some soap and water.
 If not, you can take a damp rag and soap to wipe away dust and dirt.
 Be sure to tackle all lighting in your bathroom, including ceiling and mirror lights.

 For painted bathroom walls, take a microfiber duster to remove any dust and dirt.
 Then, scrub down any grimy spots with warm water and some mild dish soap and dry with a towel.
 If the walls in your bathroom are tile, spray a mixture of white vinegar and warm water onto the wall and wipe it clean.
 You can also apply a coat of car wax to help water roll off tile walls instead of sticking to them.

 Remember to clean the baseboard trim and any molding as well!
 Start by vacuuming up any dust and other large particles, then take a warm, damp sponge to the trim.
 Don’t forget to get into those nooks and crannies—especially the corners!

 Need more space at home while spring cleaning?
 Extra Space Storage has self storage facilities throughout the U.S. that can help you declutter while you deep clean.
-Find a storage unit near you!
+Find a storage rental near you!